 “What I drink and devour is this sort of large part of my splendor habitual.
-For an afternoon at the seashore, I drink lots of water to hold my skin and hair hydrated, however, fruit is also extremely good for this too.
+For an afternoon at the seashore, I drink lots of water to hold my skin and hair hydrated; however, fruit is also extremely good for this too.
 I honestly love watermelon!
-And if I manifest to neglect to deliver fruit with me to the seashore, there’s nearly always a person promoting mangos, berries, or a few form of fresh juice for me to grab.”
+And if I manifest to neglect to deliver fruit with me to the seashore, there’s nearly always a person promoting mangos, berries, or a few forms of fresh juice for me to grab.”

 Forget makeup, double up on fragrance.